 - Introduction to the Laboratory Budget

-- Before managed-care hospitals, the laboratory was evaluated on the cost per test versus revenue per test.
+- True or False: Before managed care, not-for-profit hospital laboratories were evaluated on the cost per test versus revenue per test.

 - Introduction to Inventory Management